Public Records Resources for Lincoln, Minnesota

 Property & Public Records

-• The Recorder's Office provides an indexing system to facilitate public searches of recorded documents dating back to the county's establishment.
+• The Recorder's Office provides an indexing system to help with public searches of recorded documents dating back to Lincoln County's establishment.

 • While some Minnesota counties offer online document search and viewing, Lincoln County primarily requires in-person visits or written requests for document searches, though basic information may be available by phone.